Supreme Court gives Trump go-ahead to deny immigrants who use welfare

 That complex web of rulings prompted Justice Neil M. Gorsuch to complain Monday that things have gotten out of hand, and to say the high court must give guidance on when district judges can issue nationwide injunctions governing the entire country.

-He said it creates “gamesmanship and chaos” in the courts.
+He said it creates “gamesmanship and chaos” in the courts, with both sides playing a game of chess as they try to advance or defense positions in multiple courts.

+“The rise of nationwide injunctions may just be a sign of our impatient times.
+But good judicial decisions are usually tempered by older virtues,” he wrote in an opinion joined by Justice Clarence Thomas.

 Dissenting Monday were the court’s four Democrat-appointed justices.